The standard place to imprison distressed damsels

 - Perfect Cherry Blossom: While it's more of an afterlife, the Hakugyokurou where Yuyuko resides is translated as "White Jade Tower".
 It's located high above the storm clouds.

-- Embodiment of Scarlet Devil: Subverted, Flandre is hidden in the underground cellar.
+- Embodiment of Scarlet Devil: Flandre is hidden in the underground cellar.

-- Professor Layton and the Curious Village has the Baron's daughter of the eponymous village living in a tower, and the heroes eventually rescue her at the game's ending.
+- Professor Layton and the Curious Village has the daughter of the Baron who owned the eponymous village living in a tower, and the heroes eventually rescue her at the game's ending.
 This is something of a twist on the trope, however, because she's not imprisoned up there - she can leave the tower whenever she pleases, and in fact is seen doing so (though the heroes don't know who she is at the time).
 She just can't leave the village.

 - In the PC game Love Chronicles: The Sword and the Rose, the Prince needs to get into the castle tower to rescue the Princess, who is being held prisoner by a hideous beast.
 But when he finally gets to the tower, he finds only the beast.
 The beast is actually the ensorcelled Princess.

-- Princess Briar Rose in the Dark Parables is asleep in a tower.
+- Princess Briar Rose in the first Dark Parables is asleep in a tower.

-- Princess Sophia, the Sleeping Beauty-ish heroine of the Awakening series of PC games, begins the first game (Awakening: The Dreamless Castle) by waking up from her enchanted sleep in the tower of an almost empty castle.
+- Princess Sophia, the Sleeping Beauty-ish heroine of the Awakening series of PC games, begins the first game, Dreamless Castle, by waking up from her enchanted sleep in the tower of an almost empty castle.
 In a refreshing twist, Sophia is a self-rescuing princess who finds her own way out.

 - Princess Peach in the Mario games .